 Source of data: BNP Paribas Asset Management, as at 30.12.2022

-The largest investments are based on the underlying portfolio data of the investment strategy and are based on the transaction date.
+The largest investments are based on official accounting data and are based on the transaction date.

-\ Any percentage differences with the financial statement portfolios result from a rounding difference.
+^{}Any percentage differences with the financial statement portfolios result from a rounding difference.